edwardwillis/corepython/WORKSHOP.md

 Breakdown.
 The small amount of Python above has used the __requests__ post method to form a valid HTTP request and send it to the service.
 We tell it which service endpoint, via the url parameter, and also give it the object we want to add.
 Note the .module_dump call - this converts our data object into JSON form.

-## 2.2 Retrieve and Plot Sales Data
+## 2.2 Task 2 - Retrieve and Plot Sales Data

 We will now implement a different web request that retrives annual sales figures and plots them on a graph.